mbleron/ExcelGen/README.md

 `p_anchorColOffset`|Column offset of the top-left cell of the table. <br/>If `p_anchorTableId` is not NULL, this offset is relative to the table position specified by `p_anchorPosition`, otherwise it is an absolute offset in the sheet.|No
 `p_anchorTableId`|Handle of the anchor table.|No
 `p_anchorPosition`|Position in the anchor table from which row and column offsets are applied. <br>One of `TOP_LEFT`, `TOP_RIGHT`, `BOTTOM_RIGHT`, `BOTTOM_LEFT`.|No
+`p_maxRows`|Maximum number of rows to fetch from the underlying query. <br/>If set to NULL, no limit is applied except Excel sheet limit (unless pagination is enabled).|No

 **Notes :**
 Allowed SQL column data types are :